stashed/mongodb/docs/mongodb-sharding.md

 - `spec.secret` specifies the name of the secret that holds necessary credentials to access the database.
 - `spec.parameters.configServer` specifies the dsn of config server of mongodb sharding.
 The dsn includes the port no too.
 - `spec.parameters.replicaSets` contains the dsn of each replicaset of sharding.
 The DSNs are in key-value pair, where the keys are host-0, host-1 etc, and the values are DSN of each replicaset.
 If there is no sharding but only one replicaset, then ReplicaSets field contains only one key-value pair where the key is host-0 and the value is dsn of that replicaset.
+- `spec.parameters.stash` contains the Stash addon information that will be used to backup and restore this MongoDB.
 - `spec.type` specifies the types of the app that this AppBinding is pointing to.
 KubeDB generated AppBinding follows the following format: `<app group>/<app resource type>`.

 ### AppBinding for SSL